You’ve got to be kidding me, I thought as I scrolled past the words on my feed.

 I knew the death of a family pet was hard, but her words stung as I instinctively compared our hardest loss with hers.

-After my husband’s death, I heard many well-meaning offers of understanding.
+After my husband’s death, I got all the well-meaning offers of understanding.
 “I know what you’re feeling.
 My husband was deployed for 18 months.”
 Or “I went through this after my great-aunt died.”
+These statements were like a gut punch as people tried to compare our loss to theirs.

-Other losses seemed exponentially harder than ours, like my friend whose young husband and only two children were killed in a single accident.
-My grief felt reasonable when compared to her tragedy.
+Other losses seemed exponentially harder than mine, like my friend whose young husband and only two children were killed in a single accident.
+Or another young friend who’d experienced two back-to-back full-term baby losses.
+My grief felt manageable when compared to these tragedies.

 But comparing grief is meaningless.

 Is it harder to lose a child?
-Or a parent as a child?
-Is it harder on a family for the mom or the dad to die?
-Or saying goodbye slowly after diagnosis or suddenly without notice?
-Is it harder for a widow with young children or a widow after her nest has emptied?
+Or to suffer the death of a parent as a child?
+Is it worse on a family for the mom or the dad to die?
+Is saying goodbye slowly after diagnosis tougher than a sudden death without notice?
+Is it more painful for a widow with young children or an older widow after her nest has emptied?

 Yes.